Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 You know what I mean?

-It was notorious for a 75% death rate due to harsh conditions,
+It was notorious for a 75% death rate due to harsh conditions.

 including tropical diseases and the harsh treatment from wardens.

-Prisoners on the island were categorised either as political prisoners, habitual criminals,
+Prisoners on the island were categorised either as political prisoners,

-and also felons that were sentenced
+habitual criminals, and also felons that were sentenced to hard labour like Vescent Ledger,

-sent to live on Devil's Island permanently.
 So he was there for life, basically.
-It was

-captain who was wrongly convicted of being a German spy.
-He eventually had his conviction
+who was wrongly convicted of being a German spy.

-overturned but returned a broken man and never recovered from it.
-He wrote a book about the
+but returned a broken man and never recovered from it.

-were one of the big reasons that contributed to it ultimately getting closed down.
+that contributed to it ultimately getting closed down.

 Wow.